li-plus/chatglm.cpp/README.md

 pip install .
 ```

+Pre-built wheels for CPU backend on Linux / MacOS / Windows are published on [release](https://github.com/li-plus/chatglm.cpp/releases).
+For CUDA / Metal backends, please compile from source code or source distribution.

 **Using pre-converted ggml models**

 Here is a simple demo that uses `chatglm_cpp.Pipeline` to load the GGML model and chat with it.
 First enter the examples folder (`cd examples`) and launch a Python interactive shell: